-Knowledge of health education in California, including substance abuse and nutrition: Community Health Education 101, 320, and verification of CPR competency.

-- 8. Demonstrated knowledge of PL 94-142: Needs of, and methods of providing educational opportunities to individuals with exceptional needs (mainstreaming), TE 526. - 9.
-Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): EDTEC 470. - 10.
+- 6. California Education Code Section 44283 requires candidates for initial preliminary or clear Multiple Subject Teaching Credentials pass the Reading Instruction Competence Assessment (RICA).
+The purpose is to ensure candidates for Multiple Subject Teaching Credentials possess knowledge and skills important for provision of effective reading instruction to students. - Knowledge of health education in California, including substance abuse and nutrition: Community Health Education 101 or 920, and verification of CPR competency. - Demonstrated knowledge of the Individuals with Disabilities Act.
+Needs of and methods of providing educational opportunities to individuals with exceptional needs (mainstreaming), SPED 500 or TE 526. - Demonstrated knowledge of advanced computer hardware, software, and applications to educational/classroom use (computer literacy): EDTEC 570. - 10.
 Completion of a fifth year of study (30 units of upper division or graduate-level coursework completed after issuance of the baccalaureate degree; coursework in professional preparation, including student teaching, may apply if completed after the baccalaureate degree).